 Even though I had just met Martie I agreed to go with her.
 We walked to a tour desk around the corner and booked our ferry tickets to the Gili Islands the next day.
 People suggested to just book a place when we arrived on the islands, so we didn’t reserve anything in advance.

-The next morning a van picked us up in Legian and drove us to a port town called Padang Bai which was about an hour and a half away.
+The next morning a van picked us up in Legian.
+From Legian, we drove to the port town called Padang Bai, which is about an hour and a half away.
 We arrived early for the “ferry”, so Martie and I sat in a cafe and ordered food while we were waiting.
-We had a quick look around the area and it didn’t seem like there was much in Padang Bai other than people leaving and coming back from Lombok or the Gili Islands.
+We had a quick look around the area but Padang Bai just seemed like it was a jumping point to go to Lombok or the Gili Islands.

-Once you get to the Gili Islands you will see that there is no motorized transport on the island, only bicycles or horse carts.
+Arriving in the Gili Islands, you will notice no motorized transport on the island.
+You will only see bicycles or horse carts.
 The three islands themselves are very small and you can walk around then in about an hour and a half or less each.
-The Gili Islands is not a place I originally planned to go to but 100000000% recommend.
-The three different islands provide a completely different vibe so any kind of traveller or group of travellers can go and have an amazing time.
+The Gili Islands is not a place I originally planned to go to but recommend.
+The three different islands provide a completely different vibe so any kind of traveller or group of travellers can have an amazing time.

-Don’t forget to check out the gallery above!
+Don’t forget to swipe through my gallery above!